 In UE5, thanks to the new ability to drag and drop from Quixel Bridge, the creation and implementation of human characters has never been faster.

 This is also one of the few cloud-based game development tools released by Epic under UE5 that allows developers to build their game without worrying about hardware or dealing with setup tweaking.
 As always, Epic likes to pioneer new transformations in the game production space, this time towards game production on the cloud.
-Watch what Marc Petit says about MetaHuman and game production on the cloud in our recent round table.

 To request early access to the MetaHuman Creator, head to this link.
 From there, definitely try out the MetaHuman sample project to really see what this amazing software is capable of.